tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 ODT RTTs
 -------------

-- Setting ODT RTTs (Wr, Nom, Park) correctly will *massively* impact how far you can take your OC
-- Many cheap boards can actually OC surprisingly well once you set RTTs, they just set bad RTTs on Auto!
-- RTTs can be found under the Skews menu in the Asus BIOS, and are also known as ODT Skews.

 RTTs (Termination Resistances) are the values for Nom, Wr, Park that can be manually set in your BIOS for each memory channel.
 They strongly affect stability at higher frequencies.
 Setting correct values for them is crucial in order for your DIMM's ODT (On-Die Termination) to work well.
 This ensures signal stability even at high frequencies, letting you OC your sticks much further.

-Recommended reading for setting RTTs: [overclock.net/threads/the-importance-of-skew-control-for-memory-overclocking.1774358/](The importance of skew control for memory overclocking)

-Here's a quote by munternet, the author of that thread:

-> I can see now that it would be easy to think you were unlucky in the silicon lottery or your IMC isn't any good just because your skews aren't set correctly
+- Setting ODT RTTs (Wr, Nom, Park) correctly will *massively* impact how far you can take your OC
+- Many cheap boards can actually OC surprisingly well once you set ODT RTTs, they just set bad values on Auto!
+- ODT RTTs can be found under the Skews menu in the Asus BIOS, and are also known as ODT Skews.

+Here's a very [clear explanation of RTTs](https://www.overclock.net/posts/28906340/) by @7empe, lightly edited for clarity:

+> RTTs refer to the resistance of the on-die termination points.
+[They are needed because] high frequency signals are unfortunately prone to reflections that happen when a signal hits a point of different resistance on its path [i.e., when the signal jumps from one material to another].
+More reflections = more signal distortions = more difficult to stabilize the memory OC.
+RTTs are quite motherboard specific.
+Also IMC quality and RAM frequency matters due to the above.
+RTTs [are not] timings, therefore [lower values] are not better.
+[What's best] is what gives you constant stability for a given RAM OC.
+For me 80-40-48 works the best (WR-NOM-PARK) but it does it mean that this will work for you.
+However this seems to be a good starting point for both 4-dimm and 2-dimm motherboards.

 Background info on ODT RTTs